 Awareness helps stop invasive pests

-BISMARCK – February 26 through March 2 is National Invasive Species Awareness Week.
-With warmer weather on the way, it is important for the public to be aware of invasive species.
-Each year, harmful invasive plant pests and diseases cost the U.S. $40 billion in crop losses, damage to forests and expensive eradication and control efforts, according to the United States Department of Agriculture (USDA).
+BISMARCK – With warmer weather on the way, it is important for the public to be aware of invasive species.
+Each year, harmful invasive weeds, plant pests and diseases cost the U.S. $40 billion in crop losses, damage to forests and expensive eradication and control efforts, according to the United States Department of Agriculture (USDA).

-“Plant pests and diseases can be spread a number of ways,” said Agriculture Commissioner Doug Goehring.
+“Plant pests, diseases and noxious weeds can be spread a number of ways,” said Agriculture Commissioner Doug Goehring.
 “It only takes one infected plant or piece of firewood to move invasive species into North Dakota.”

 - Purchasing plants at a local, reputable nursery, garden center or seed source.
 The NDDA licenses and inspects nurseries in the state to ensure plants sold are from inspected sources.

 - Buying or gathering firewood near the place it will be burned or using certified, heat-treated firewood.
 Don’t move firewood.
 The NDDA has partnered with a free firewood finder to help users find and advertise local firewood at https://www.firewoodscout.org/.